 Certificates (CDs) can be an excellent way to save money for short-term savings goals, like saving up for a down payment on a new house or car.
 However, if you don’t want to spend the money you save prematurely, tying it up in a CD for one or two years could be an excellent way to ensure that doesn’t happen.

 But if you use CD deposits to build wealth over time, it won’t work in your favor.
-This is because, historically, inflation has risen over time, reducing the purchasing power of money-earning a yield below the inflation rate.
+This is because, historically, inflation has risen over time, reducing the purchasing power of money and earning a yield below the inflation rate.

 For this reason, retirees shouldn’t put all their money on CDs.

-CD rates went down after the Fed lowered its rates in 2020.
-But in 2022, CD rates have been mostly the same, with a few banks changing their rates occasionally.
-These changes haven’t caused CD rates to increase very much.
-However, the Fed is expected to increase rates several times in 2022, which may increase CD rates at certain banks.
+CD Rates Forecast: Deposit rates went down after the Fed lowered its rates in 2020.
+But in 2022, all that changed.
+CD rates have increased their rate significantly and regularly.
+These changes caused bank rates to increase across the board, and the Fed is expected to increase rates through 2023, which may increase CD rates even further at certain banks.

 How To Decide Which Term To Select?